vidispine/hull/hull/README.md

 The following highlights some additional features that come with using the HULL library.

 We can add custom metadata besides the standard metadata auto-created.
-The custom metadata labels and annotations can be applied to either all objects within this helm chart, all objects of a given type or just individual objevts.
+The custom metadata labels and annotations can be applied to either all objects within this helm chart, all objects of a given type or just individual objects.

 The following `values.yaml` showcases all possibilities to set metadata: